Chris Minns: Concerns over civil liberties

+Concerns from opposition legislators about the circumstances surrounding the passage of the places of worship law (and other legislation from the same time-frame), have led to the establishment of a parliamentary inquiry.
+The criminalisation of inciting racial hatred was criticised by former Chief Justice Tom Bathurst, due to the offence introducing "imprecision and subjectivity" into the criminal law.

+In the aftermath the Bondi Beach shooting, Minns announced that the New South Wales Parliament would reconvene on 22 December to introduce new firearms laws and a ban on protests following a "terror designation".
+On 24 December, the NSW Parliament passed an omnibus bill, which tightened access to firearms and restricted mass protests following terrorism incidents.
+The bill passed despite some controversies, with the Shooters, Fishers and Farmers Party and the Nationals opposing the gun-law reforms.
+The Greens and some Labor members voiced concerns about alleged authoritarianism in the restrictions on freedom of assembly.

+His government's response to a protest against the visit of Israeli president Isaac Herzog triggered allegations of police brutality and democratic backsliding.
+Following sustained public pressure, the Law Enforcement Conduct Commission announced an investigation into police actions on 13 February.
+Civil litigation was also commenced against NSW Police over alleged conduct at this protest.

+On 16 April 2026, the New South Wales Court of Appeal unanimously struck down the anti-protest laws, passed on 24 December 2025 as a response to the Bondi mass-shooting.
+The laws were ruled to be unconstitutional, as they were found to impermissibly burden the implied freedom of political communication.

 Political views

 Minns is a member of Labor Right, and was assistant secretary of the NSW Labor Party.
 He has been described as a centrist.

-In 2003 Chris Minns attended the Australia Israel Jewish Affairs Council (AIJAC) inaugural Rambam trip to Israel, at the time adviser to NSW Minister for Roads and Housing Carl Scully.
-Attending alongside Minns were former Prime Minister Scott Morrison, Bill Shorten and the Federal Opposition leader Simon Crean's foreign policy adviser Carl Ungerer.
+In 2003, while adviser to minister for roads and housing Carl Scully, Minns attended the Australia Israel Jewish Affairs Council (AIJAC) inaugural Rambam trip to Israel.
+Attending alongside Minns were Scott Morrison, Bill Shorten and foreign policy adviser to federal opposition leader Simon Crean Carl Ungerer.

 In his inaugural speech in the Legislative Assembly, Minns criticised the state government's sale of NSW's electricity assets and called for mandatory Mandarin Chinese lessons in New South Wales schools.

 In 2019, Minns argued in favour for the legalisation of cannabis during a party meeting but has since walked back this position since becoming premier.

 Minns opposed legislation that would enable voluntary euthanasia.